 Kinemacolor in our collection

 Taking advantage of Insight, our Collections and Research centre, I was able to see with my own eyes the cameras which George Albert Smith had used over 100 years ago to create his short movies.

 While it’s possible to have an abstract notion of inventions and ideas of film-makers, seeing such technical ingenuity in the flesh is a profound and humbling experience which can really help with processing and understanding for the observer.

 Toni Booth also showed me a selection of negatives and positives from our extensive collection of artefacts and technology relating to Kinemacolor.

 Perhaps the most interesting of these were the cells taken from the fascinating Delhi Durbar (also known as With Our King and Queen Through India), a smash hit documentary from 1912.

-It was not until some while later, apparently over thirty years, that British film historians rediscovered the incredible levels of sophistication Smith showed in his early work and realised how truly, historically important the filmmaker was to the medium.
+It was not until some while later, apparently over 30 years, that British film historians rediscovered the incredible levels of sophistication Smith showed in his early work and realised how truly, historically important the film-maker was to the medium.

 Thankfully, due to the preservation and restoration work here, alongside the expert knowledge of our curators, it is unlikely that any historical oversight like this will ever take place again.
 In fact, the opposite is true—as time goes by, it is possible to see how truly remarkable and groundbreaking so much of the work created by George Albert Smith and his contemporaries was.
 Seeing them in person makes this even more obvious.